Joshokelola/StudyNotes/ITP 401/Web content management.md

 ## What is a content management system?
 This provides the infrastructure for different people to contribute content and collaborate throughout these life cycles.

-# Features offered by a CM
+# Features offered by a CMS
+- Easy content creation and editing for anybody.
+-